Last updated: 7 April 2021

 1. Will our trip go ahead and when will we know?

-Unless we believe travel will be highly unlikely, we will collect the balancing payment from you in the usual way.
-This does not affect your rights – if the trip is cancelled you will have a range of options (outlined in 4. below) and our usual Terms and Conditions will apply.
+Where we believe there is a reasonable chance that the trip will run, particularly trips returning after 28 June, we will collect the balancing payment from you in the usual way.
+This does not affect your rights – if the trip is subsequently cancelled you will have a range of options (outlined in 4. below) and our usual Terms and Conditions will apply.

 2. What is the latest government guidance on travel?

-When travel is permitted again, there will be a ‘traffic light’ system of testing and quarantine that will be required on return to the UK.
-The extent of the testing and quarantine will depend on the country that has been visited and, possibly, whether you have been fully vaccinated.
+International travel resumes on 17 May 2021.
+There is a ‘traffic light’ system of testing and quarantine that will be required on return to the UK, depending on the country that has been visited.

 Romanian and Greek Governments